The Mirror Gym All Over Your Instagram Is An Introvert's Dream

 I'm a big fan of workout apps, like the Nike Training Club app, and I can get the appeal of having a workout streamed right in front of your face.
 But there are other ways you can achieve that without spending a ton of money.
 For example, lots of fitness streaming services are accessible through smart TVs.
 Or the Nike Training Club app is now on the Apple Watch, so you can follow along without looking at your phone.
 If I had the Mirror at home I'd probably never go to workout classes, but then again I'd also be rich.

 The Mirror is definitely fancy and interesting, but it seems to be built for a very specific type of person.
-One who has enough space at home to work out, hates going to the gym and exercising around people, but can afford a $1,495 mirror.
-As a workout streaming service, Mirror is legit, and offers workouts from top trainers in New York City, which would be a treat if you don't live in the area.
+One who has enough space at home to work out, hates going to the gym and exercising around people, but can afford a £1,200 mirror.
+As a workout streaming service, Mirror is legit, and offers workouts from top trainers in NYC.
 But Mirror is missing something that other connected home gym devices like Peloton, Fly Anywhere, or even Bowflex provide — equipment you can actually use.

 Advertisement